heimrichhannot/contao-watchlist-bundle/README.md

     1. `ce_downloads.html5`
     1. `news_full.html5`
     1. ...
-1. Integrate the link for adding an item to the current watch list to any template by using a simple insert tag:
+1. Integrate the link for adding an item to the current watch list to any template by using inserttag or WatchlistLinkGenerator service.
-   `{{watchlist_add_item_link}}` (see section "Insert tags" for further details on the parameters)

 ## Item types